 During this difficult time, families find themselves under enormous strain.
 SPoCC provide a guiding hand and emotional support to help people through difficult times.
 They also endeavour to help them in a variety of ways through what is probably the most traumatic time of their lives.

-With the aim of giving families strength and purpose to face the difficult times ahead.
-SPoCC provide fun for affected children and their families, organising regular outings such as Legoland, Drayton Manor & a visit to the pantomime at Christmas.
+With the aim of giving families strength and purpose to face the difficult times ahead, SPoCC provide fun for affected children and their families, organising regular outings such as Legoland, Drayton Manor and a visit to the pantomime at Christmas.
 They also organise short caravan trips and summer breaks to the seaside.

 If successful, what will you use your LoveBrum funding for?

 SPoCC would really like to provide families who are really in need of fun with the opportunity to attend one of their family outings.
 If successful, their £2,000 will go towards paying for tickets and a coach for an outing.

 Where can people go to find out more about SPoCC?